arc25275/arc25275/README.md

 * Untitled game - No code on github yet, but a concept can be seen at https://www.arc25275.dev/game, where the basic concept is a platformer where you are able to switch between the background and foreground.
 Art is WIP/Not done or planned at the moment.
 * [Website](https://arc25275.dev) - Not really anything done yet, but probably info similar to this will be put there, along with other demos and portfolios

-#### Future projects:
-* Arduino code for my school engineering academy.
-Projects will be a mini piano as well as a automated robot
-* More games probably
-* Destiny 2 Tools to help make some things easier (ex: Applying ammo finder mods depending on what weapons are equipped)
 #### Finished:
 * [StickyPin](https://github.com/arc25275/stickypin) - A self hosted discord bot that can keep pins to the top of pin lists in channels (Example: To keep guidelines or channel-specific rules at the top of the pins)
 * [Google Bot](https://github.com/arc25275/google-bot) - A discord bot based around google api, made as a practice for using more complex apis (mostly), and discord.js v13